ljedrz/pea2pea/README.md

 ### 🌀 Chaos Testing

 `pea2pea` is [routinely](https://github.com/ljedrz/pea2pea/actions/workflows/nightly-chaos.yml)
-subjected to extensive adversarial stress testing: long runs of maximally hostile concurrent churn, designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that simpler tests can't reach.
+subjected to a genuinely brutal adversarial gauntlet: long runs of maximally hostile, fully randomized concurrent churn, designed to surface synchronization bugs, leaks, and lifecycle inconsistencies that no scripted test can reach.

-A representative session: 16 worker tasks driving fully randomized operations against a pool of up to 32 concurrent nodes, with action delays of **0–500µs**, completing ~32 million connect/disconnect lifecycles out of ~35 million attempts - `on_connect`/`on_disconnect` balanced across ~65 million callbacks - and ~44 million messages delivered, over a single 2-hour run.
-Every operation - node spawning, shutdown, connection establishment, disconnection, broadcast, unicast - is selected at random, without any coordination.
-Workers actively race each other on every shared structure the library exposes.
+The test maintains a pool of up to 32 live nodes and unleashes 16 uncoordinated workers on it, each rolling dice on every action - node spawns and shutdowns, connects and disconnects, listener flapping, broadcasts and unicasts - racing one another on every shared structure the library exposes.
+And the pressure is never allowed to settle into a comfortable rhythm:

-Across the run the library:
+- **Swarm-sampled action mixes.** Every epoch, the action weights are randomly re-rolled from the run's seed - some actions dominate, others vanish entirely - so successive epochs explore wildly different regimes (all-out churn, connection hoarding, drain-only, ...) instead of one hand-tuned mix.

-- **Held all lifecycle invariants.** `on_connect` and `on_disconnect`
+- **An adaptive governor.** A feedback loop measures executor lag and steers the action pacing to keep the runtime contended-but-alive on any host: the test automatically finds each machine's breaking point and camps next to it.
-  callback counts paired to within the live-connection count at any observation moment - no dropped callbacks across millions of events.
+- **Burst storms.** Every so often, dozens of extra workers flood the pool at zero delay, deliberately shoving the executor into the overloaded, lagging regime - and then release the pressure, exercising recovery from it.

-- **Maintained a bounded working set.** Peak heap usage stayed well under 20 MiB regardless of run duration; the heap returns to baseline as connections close, with no growth proportional to total events processed.
+While the storm rages, watchdogs fail the run on the spot if any operation wedges past its designed time bounds, the workers stall as a whole, a node exceeds its configured connection limits or retains active connections past its shutdown, or the file-descriptor and task counts creep beyond their ceilings.
+At the end of a run, every counter must reconcile exactly: nodes spawned equals nodes shut down, every `on_connect` is paired with an `on_disconnect`, and nothing whatsoever remains in flight.

-- **Recovered cleanly from every shutdown.** Node teardown leaves no detectable residue - no leaked tasks, no leaked sockets, no leaked allocations.
+This is no ceremonial test suite: its regimes have repeatedly caught real bugs living in race windows so narrow that they required tens of millions of operations to trigger even once.

-The chaos test is included in the repository as [`tests/chaos.rs`](tests/tests/chaos.rs) and is fully reproducible; set `CHAOS_RUNTIME_SECS` for a fixed deadline or run until interrupted.
+The chaos test is included in the repository as [`tests/chaos.rs`](tests/tests/chaos.rs); it runs until interrupted (or for `CHAOS_RUNTIME_SECS`), and the printed seed allows best-effort reproduction of a given run's action sequences.

 ---